South Dakota lawmaker dies of coronavirus

 State Rep. Bob Glanzer died at about 8 p.m.
 Friday at Avera McKennan Hospital & University Health Center, his son Tom said in a Facebook post.

-Tom Glanzer didn’t immediately return a call from The Associated Press, but Senate Majority Leader Lee Qualm confirmed Bob Glanzer’s death to The Associated Press.
+Tom Glanzer and Senate Majority Leader Lee Qualm both confirmed Bob Glanzer’s death to The Associated Press.

 The 74-year-old lawmaker had fallen ill almost two weeks ago, part of a cluster of COVID-19 cases around Huron, South Dakota.
 Glanzer’s wife, brother-in-law and sister-in-law all had the virus, and Glanzer’s 51-year-old niece, Mari Hofer, died of it, according to Hofer’s husband, Quint Hofer.